-Without the proper understanding and training, SharePoint Permissions can become a mess.
+Without the proper understanding and training, Microsoft Office 365 SharePoint Permissions can become a mess.
 Information Workers tend to Approve Share Requests too quickly without thinking of a smarter way to grant permissions, thus leading to unnecessary broken permission inheritance on documents, folders and list items.
 Broken Permission Inheritance on these items leads to difficulty trying to report on who has permissions to what, and also difficulty in removing the direct permissions granted to an employee now leaving the company.
 Adding Users to Groups without the understanding of what else those groups has access too is also a problem.
 Innocently, you may accept a share request, not realising that the same default group for the shared site also has permissions to many other sites which perhaps the user in question should not have access too.
 There are many other issues with Office 365 SharePoint Permissions that can be easily addressed with a bit of careful planning, thought and education.
 Before we dive into resolving those issues, let’s first understand the architecture around SharePoint Permissions.

 Users in Microsoft Office 365 can be granted permissions in several different ways: